BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 * Gems, and
 * Coins.

-#### Power-ups
+*__Dynamically Spawned Power-up__*

-SMC generates power-ups randomly.
-SMC randomly generates a power-up between 1 and 10 seconds.
+SMC also generates power-ups randomly.
+SMC spawns these power-ups between 1 and 10 second intervals.
 All the these can also show up in containers.

 The following list shows each power-up, the probability of SMC